mrbid/CSGO_TENSOR_TRIGGER/README.md

 **This one is actually disruptive to online gameplay.** If your CPU can handle it.

+**Notices**
+- Disable the game crosshair or make the crosshair a single green pixel, or if your monitor provides a crosshair use that.
+- This bot will only auto trigger when W,A,S,D are not being pressed. (so when your not moving in game, aka stationary)

 **General user keybinds**
 ```
 L-CTRL + L-ALT = Toggle BOT ON/OFF